My Three Sons: CBS years

 While the three sons were always central to the storyline, several major changes took place by the late 1960s.
 In the spring of 1967, the series' ratings began to sag, and it finished its seventh season in 31st place in the Nielsen ratings.
 It was decided that the 1967–1968 season would bring the program not only a new time slot but also new storylines to spice up the ratings.
 In the fall of 1967, CBS moved My Three Sons to Saturday at 8:30 pm ET.
-In the season premiere episode, "Moving Day", the Douglas family and Uncle Charley relocate from the fictional Midwestern town of Bryant Park to Los Angeles, California.
+In the season premiere episode, "Moving Day", the Douglas family and Uncle Charley relocate from the fictional Midwestern town of Bryant Park to Los Angeles.
 Robbie (Don Grady) marries his girlfriend Katie Miller.
 Katie is played by Tina Cole, who had appeared in different roles on three previous episodes: "House For Sale" from the fourth season (February 13, 1964), "The Coffee House Set" from the fifth season (November 19, 1964), and "Robbie and the Little Stranger" from the sixth season (February 17, 1966).
 At the end of the 1967–1968 season, the ratings had improved from the previous year with the series placing at 24th in the Nielsens.
 The following season, the newlyweds discover that Katie is pregnant and she gives birth to triplets named Robert, Steven, and Charles.
 Originally played by sets of uncredited twins, the boys were later played uncredited by Guy, Gunnar, and Garth Swanson; and in the last two seasons by Michael, Daniel, and Joseph Todd.

 The following year in the 10th season, 1969–1970, Steve remarries.
 His new bride, widowed teacher Barbara Harper (Beverly Garland), brings with her a five-year-old daughter, Dorothy "Dodie" (Dawn Lyn), whom Steve adopts.
 Dodie is wary of Steve at first, believing that he wants her to just forget her late father, but he explains that he wants her to always remember and love him, but since he's no longer alive, Steve wants to raise her in his place and he hopes she'll come to love him, too.
 The series' last year and a half feature fewer appearances from both Don Grady and Stanley Livingston.
 Grady's character was written out at the end of the 11th season, which allowed for his wife Katie and their triplet sons to remain in the Douglas household for the following season (as a structural engineer Robbie was working on a bridge construction in Peru).
 Meanwhile, Chip and his teenage wife Polly (Ronne Troup), who had eloped after Polly's disciplinarian father refused to sanction their marriage, move into their own apartment.